armouton/task-tech-exposure/README.md

 - `path_to_results` (str, required): Path where classification results will be saved.
 - `path_to_output` (str, optional): Specific path and filename for output CSV.
 Defaults to 'task_classification.csv' in results directory.
 - `path_to_descriptions` (str, optional): Path to CSV file containing task category descriptions.
 Uses default files if not specified (see [Quick Start](#quick-start) above).
-- `sbert_task` (str, optional): Path to sentence transformer model for task classification.
+- `model` (str, optional): Path to sentence transformer model for task classification.
 Uses default fine-tuned model from manifest if None.

 **Example:**
 ```python